kritishrivastava/Dealing-with-Missing-Data___Visual-Analytics/README.md

 ## Dealing with Missing Data - Visual Analytics Homework 2

 #### Description:
 Visualizing data set (with missing values) using Bokeh.
 Coding several approaches to deal with the missing data.
 Displaying the results with comparisons with the real values.
+Analyzing the techniques to handle missing data based on different usecases.

+Techniques used:
+1. Ignore the record
+2. Use global constant
+3. Use atribute mean
+4. Use most probable value

 #### Datasource: http://archive.ics.uci.edu/ml/datasets/Wholesale+customers